micahgodbolt/front-end-architecture/README.md

 #Front-end Architecture
 ## Changing one Twitter Bio at a Time

+Raise a Banner.
+Take up the Torch.
+It's time to make Front-end Architecture matter!

 > This is meant as a public space for people to contribute and show their support for the discipline of Front-end Architecture.
 Feel free to create pull requests to add content.
 Open issues to discuss ideas, or get clarification.
 As sections grow, we'll eventually break them into their own files.